januridp/customer-sample/README.md

-# Spring Boot Thymeleaf Sample
+# Spring Boot Thymeleaf Samples

 This is a sample project demonstrating the use of **Spring Boot** with **Thymeleaf** for building a simple web application.
 The application manages a list of customers, allowing users to perform CRUD (Create, Read, Update, Delete)